 Annual Report: Tabular Section

 For the first part of your annual report, you will be asked to report how many animals you took.
 If completing your report in APPS, you will see your take table and the number of animals you were authorized over the year.
-Next to that, you will enter how many animals you actually took for those activities.
+Next to that, enter how many animals you actually took for those activities.
 Consult the guidance in your permit for how to count take.

 Annual Report: Narrative Section